 Lakhimpur Kheri violence: Union minister’s son Ashish Mishra sent to three-day police custody

-The son of Union minister Ajay Mishra has been charged with multiple offences, including murder and criminal conspiracy.
+The court said that the son of Union minister Ajay Mishra should not be harassed and that his lawyer will be present during the questioning.

-A court in Uttar Pradesh on Monday sent Union minister Ajay Mishra’s son Ashish Mishra to three-day police custody in connection with the violence in Lakhimpur Kheri district on October 3, ANI reported.
+A court in Uttar Pradesh on Monday sent Union minister Ajay Mishra’s son Ashish Mishra to three-day police custody in connection with the violence in Lakhimpur Kheri district on October 3, PTI reported.

 Ashish Mishra was arrested on Saturday and sent to judicial custody for 14 days.
 He has been charged with multiple offences, including murder and criminal conspiracy, in connection with violence.
 Eight people, including four farmers, were killed in the violence last week during a protest against the Centre’s new agriculture laws.

-The police had filed an application seeking his remand.
+The police told the court that they want to interrogate Ashish Mishra about a possible “conspiracy” in the violence, India Today reported.

+Chief Judicial Magistrate Chintaram accepted the police’s request, but added that the minister’s son should not be harassed and that his lawyer will be present during the questioning.

 Security outside the court was increased ahead of the hearing on Monday.

 Also read: